Terms and Conditions

 5.9 FOCL shall have no liability in circumstances where a name change or other attempt to amend the details of a Booking results in the cancellation of an element of the Holiday by a third party provider.
 In the event that the actions of a third party provider mean that neither the Passenger nor any Replacement Passenger can partake of the relevant Holiday, the cancellation provisions at clause 6 shall apply.
 For the avoidance of doubt, under no circumstances may a Passenger resell a Holiday for a sum greater than the full price paid for the Holiday by the Passenger.

-5.10 A Passenger’s request to transfer from one Holiday to another (distinct from substituting another Passenger into a Booking) may, in FOCL's sole discretion, be accepted by FOCL on one occasion per Booking, provided it is made more than 90 days before the Departure Date, or 180 days before the Departure Date for a Long Cruise.
+5.10 A Passenger’s request to transfer from one Holiday to another (distinct from substituting another Passenger into a Booking) may, in FOCL’s sole discretion, be accepted by FOCL on one occasion per Booking, provided it is made more than 90 days before the Departure Date, or 180 days before the Departure Date for a Long Cruise.
 Where FOCL consents to such a transfer, the terms and conditions that are relevant at the time of the transfer shall apply, and a £100 per person administrative fee will be chargeable on the completion of the transfer.
-The applicable terms and conditions may be different from the terms that applied at the time of the original Booking.
+The applicable terms and conditions may be different from those that applied at the time of the original Booking.
 Any Special Offers or discounts that applied to the original Holiday will not apply to the alternative Holiday.

 5.11 Where a transfer to an alternative Holiday is accepted by FOCL, any payments received in respect of the original Holiday shall be held as the initial deposit payable upon booking for the alternative Holiday, even where they exceed the figure that would otherwise be payable as a deposit for the alternative Holiday under these Conditions.
 Where the sum payable for the alternative Holiday would be higher at the time the alteration is made, the Passenger must pay the balance due to FOCL immediately upon demand.